garciart/network-automation/README.md

 >**NOTE** - If you run into any errors, exit GNS3 and check your IP addresses.

+>***NOTE - All the above commands are contained in an interactive, executable script named ["gns3_run"](gns3_run "Automated GNS3 configuration and executable").
+I highly recommend that from this point forward, you use the script to run GNS3.***

+---

 A Setup wizard will appear.
 Select **Run appliances on my local computer** and click **Next >**:

 ![Setup Wizard](img/a05.png)